-Photojournalists tell stories through their cameras as opposed to a traditional reporter who tells it through words.
+Photojournalists tell stories through their cameras as opposed to a traditional reporter who tells them through words.
 They speak through a lens everyone can understand, the picture.
 One picture can tell a thousand words.

 Photojournalists can most likely be found in some of the following areas;

 - Freelance Photographer

 - Website Designer

 What Are the benefits of a career in Photojournalism?

 It can be hard to get established as a photojournalist, it is a competitive area with many people trying to make a living with a camera.
 However, if you can be successful it does come with many perks.